boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

       {{?RFC2698}}, is more 'customer friendly' as it doesn't impose outbound peak-rate shaping requirements on customer edge (CE) devices.
-2r3c meters in general give greater flexibility for provider network edge enforcement regarding accepting the traffic (green), de- prioritizing and potentially dropping the traffic on transit during congestion (yellow), or hard dropping the traffic (red).
+2r3c meters in general give greater flexibility for provider network edge enforcement regarding accepting the traffic (green),
+      de-prioritizing and potentially dropping the traffic on transit during congestion (yellow), or hard dropping the traffic (red).

    Inbound provider network edge enforcement model for 5QI-unaware model, where all packets